soundpress/RulesOfNYC/docs/c37/index.rst

 (a) Security Guard Companies must ensure that all Security Guards receive training pursuant to the Article 7-A, Section 89-n of the General Business Law.
 Consistent with such requirements, a Security Guard must receive:

-   (i) On-the-Job Training: A minimum of 16 hours of training that specifically addresses, but is not limited to, the provision of security services to youths and in school environments; and
+   (i) On-the-Job Training: A minimum of 16 hours of training generally relating to the security guard’s specific duties, the nature of the work place and the requirements of the Security Guard Company.

-   (ii) Refresher Training: During each year that a Security Guard takes part in the Reimbursement Program, such Security Guard must complete a minimum of 8 hours of training that specifically addresses the provision of security services to youths and in school environments.
+   (ii) Refresher Training: During each year that a Security Guard takes part in the Reimbursement Program, such Security Guard must complete at a minimum an eight hour annual in-service training course.

 (b) Security Guard Companies must maintain current records for each Security Guard regarding the training that such guard has completed.
 The school may request a copy of such records at any time.